VianLee/R/markdown/preparation.md

 - [Mac OS X](https://download1.rstudio.org/desktop/macos/RStudio-1.2.1578.dmg)
 - For Linux users, if you do not know how to install RStudio, it is time to relearn Linux.

-Install RStudio as you normally install other softwares.
+Install RStudio as you normally install other software.

 # How to Use RStudio